QuTech-Delft/imsep/docs/dependencies/index.md

 ### Virtual environments on Windows

 On Windows, the sequence of events is identical, only the syntax differs slightly.
-In Bash, each Python version has its own command, e.g. `python3`, once the environment is activated, the `python` command works.
-In PowerShell, this is always `python` linking to a specific
+In Bash, each Python version has its own command, e.g. `python3`.
+Once the environment is activated, the `python` command works.
+In PowerShell, this is always `python`, linking to a specific
 Python version.
-Using the same snippets from the previous section, with their PowerShell equivalent (if it differs from the Bash version):
+Using the same snippets from the previous section, with their PowerShell equivalent:

 1. Python commands: